Large Scale Diffusion Distillation via Score-Regularized Continuous-Time Consistency: Score-Regularized Continuous-Time Consistency Models

 \textbf{Semi-Continuous Time.} We compute $\left(\nabla_{\x_t}\Fv_{\theta^-}\right)\Fv_\teacher$ exactly via JVP, while approximating the time derivative with finite difference: $\partial_t\Fv_{\theta^-}(\x_t,t)\approx \frac{\cos(\Delta t)\Fv_{\theta^-}(\x_t,t)-\Fv_{\theta^-}(\x_t,t-\Delta t)}{\sin(\Delta t)}$, with $\Delta t=10^{-4}$.
 This method is stable for 2B-scale T2I models and requires no architectural changes.

 \textbf{High-Precision Time.} Finite-difference approximation, however, is sensitive to $\Delta t$ and becomes unstable for 10B+ models and video tasks.
-In such cases, we enforce FP32 precision for all time embedding layers using the \texttt{torch.amp.autocast} context, as in Wan.
+In these regimes, we revert to the native continuous-time derivative computation via full JVP, but enforce FP32 precision for all time embedding layers using the \texttt{torch.amp.autocast} context (as done in Wan).
 Although this introduces an initial mismatch with pretrained Cosmos networks, it ensures stable rCM training.